AYLESBURY DUCKS, SHETLAND DUCKS, PILGRIM GEESE & BLACK ORPINGTON CHICKENS

 Badger Face Torwen & Torddu ewe lambs, wethers & ram lambs available, also Whiteface Dartmoor & Herdwick wethers & ram lambs (ewe lambs sold out).

 Taking orders for Welsh Mountain, Dartmoor and Herdwick lamb and mutton boxes for delivery Sept/Oct/Nov.
-Devon Ruby beef for delivery this autumn, Berkshire pork, gammon & bacon boxes for delivery in November.
+Devon Ruby beef for delivery this winter.
 To place an order please contact us.
 You won't be invoiced until closer to delivery time.

 Utility Aylesbury duck hatching eggs